goauthentik/authentik/website/integrations/services/jellyfin/index.md

 -   `LDAP Admin Filter`: Similar to the user filter, but every matched user is set as admin.
     -   This can be left blank.
 Admins can be set manually outside this filter

-At this point, click `Save and Test LDAP Filter Settings`.
+At this point, click **Save and Test LDAP Filter Settings**.
 If the settings are correct, you will see:
 `Found X user(s), Y admin(s)`

 -   `LDAP Attributes`: `uid, cn, mail, displayName`
 -   `Enable case Insensitive Username`: **Checked**

-At this point, enter a username and click "Save Search Attribute Settings and Query User".
+At this point, enter a username and click **Save Search Attribute Settings and Query User**.
 If the settings are correct, you will see:
 `Found User: cn=test,ou=users,dc=company,dc=com`

 -   `Enabled User Creation`: **Checked**